jkeger/arctic/README.md

 python3 -m pip install --index-url https://test.pypi.org/simple --extra-index-url https://pypi.org/simple/ arcticpy

 ```
 The version is not as frequently updated, but this process automatically downloads the source files and builds/installs the executable, library and module.
 If you do not have superuser privileges, you must add the ```--user``` argument to install it into your local (home) directory instead.
-Furthermore, on some macOS system, you may have to explicitly set the architecture by adding e.g. ARCHFLAGS="-arch x86_64" in front of the command.
+Furthermore, on some macOS systems, you may have to explicitly set the architecture by adding e.g. ARCHFLAGS="-arch x86_64" in front of the command.

 \
 Usage